 Radon is a natural radioactive gas that comes from rocks and soil.
 It’s odourless, colourless, and detectable only with specialist equipment.
 Radon surrounds us in varying levels of concentration around the country.
 But there are particularly high concentrations in some areas, such as parts of the West Country.

-It’s the primary source of background radiation exposure for most of us.
-Outside, even in areas of higher concentration, Radon gas disperses quickly and levels are very low.
+Radon is the primary source of background radiation exposure for most of us.
+Outside, even in areas of higher concentration, the gas disperses quickly, and levels are very low.
 But inside buildings, Radon levels can be much higher.
 According to Cancer Research UK, exposure to indoor Radon gas is linked to 4% of lung cancer cases.
 Hence the need for awareness and, occasionally, remedial action.

 However, even if your chosen property is in an area with higher levels of Radon gas, in most cases, the levels of indoor radon will be well within acceptable limits.
-Levels in a particular property are influenced by various factors, including the underlying geology and its construction.
+Various factors influence levels in a particular property, including the underlying geology and its construction.
 And even the current occupants’ habits in terms of heating and ventilation play a role.
-Properties with basements or cellars, or those built into a hillside, are always at a higher risk of Radon.
+Properties with basements or cellars, or those built into a hillside, are always at a higher risk from Radon.
 That’s because there are extra surfaces in contact with the ground through which the gas can permeate into the building.

 Radon survey

-The Environmental Search obtained by your conveyancing solicitor will confirm whether the property is in a high, intermediate or low-risk area for Radon gas, and the percentage of properties affected in that area.
+The Environmental Search obtained by your conveyancing solicitor confirms whether the property is in a high, intermediate or low-risk area for Radon gas, and the percentage of properties affected in that area.
 If the search highlights a risk, it’s advisable to test the level of Radon.

-There’s a requirement for remedial action on the detection of high levels of Radon in the property.
+There’s a requirement for remedial action on detecting high levels of Radon in the property.
 Remedial works usually focus on improving ventilation to aid the dispersal of the gas.
-But sometimes work there’s additional work to reduce the volume of gas entering the building in the first place.
+But sometimes, there’s additional work to reduce the volume of gas entering the building in the first place.

 Radon gas levels by postcode